 Why Do Dogs Eat Christmas Cactus?

-Before we answer the question ‘Are Christmas cactus poisonous to dogs?’, you need to understand why your dog has the urge to eat these plants in the first place.
-And, it’s not just Christmas cactus that your pet will be enticed to eat.
-I’ll talk more about other dangerous seasonal plants later in this article.
+While the Christmas cactus is NOT poisonous to dogs, there are a few safety things you must consider about this plant (and many other plants in general) to ensure that your pup doesn't pose any danger to himself around them.
+Know why your dog has the urge to eat these plants in the first place.
+And, it's not just Christmas cactus that your pet will be enticed to eat.
+I'll talk more about other dangerous seasonal plants later in this article.

 First of all, dogs are naturally curious and they love to try everything out.
 That is why you will often see your dog stuffing his mouth with some of the weirdest things.
 In fact, dogs explore with their mouths and if your dog always seems to find something to chew on, that just means that he is a big explorer.